kwoods17/JS-Memory-Game/README.md

 ### MVP Features-  (Minimum Viable Product):

--A grid of cards with JavaScript library and framework images
+- A grid of cards with JavaScript library and framework images

--The ability to flip over two cards at a time
+- The ability to flip over two cards at a time

--A match is found if the two cards have the same image
+- A match is found if the two cards have the same image

--The game keeps track of the time taken to find all matches
+- The game keeps track of the time taken to find all matches

--The game restarts when all matches are found
+- The game restarts when all matches are found

 ### PMVP Features - Post Minimum Viable Product (Nice to Have):

--Add a scoring system to keep track of the number of attempts
+- Add a scoring system to keep track of the number of attempts

--Add a leaderboard to compare scores with other players
+- Add a leaderboard to compare scores with other players

--Add different levels of difficulty (e.g. more cards, more pairs)
+- Add different levels of difficulty (e.g. more cards, more pairs)

--Add sound effects and background music
+- Add sound effects and background music

--Add the ability to customize the cards with your own images
+- Add the ability to customize the cards with your own images

 ### Getting Started: